-Notice will be made in writing and may be delivered by one or more of the following methods: in person, mailed to the local or permanent address (es) of the parties as indicated in official University records, or emailed to the parties' University-issued email or designated accounts.
-Once mailed, emailed, and/or received in-person, notice will be presumptively delivered.
+Notice will be made in writing and may be delivered by one or more of the following methods: in person, or emailed to the parties' University-issued email or designated accounts.
+Once emailed, and/or received in-person, notice will be presumptively delivered.